-There are two different methods that you can use to access your office computer at the University of Otago from off-campus:
+There are two different methods that you can use to access your computer at the University of Otago from off-campus:

 - Accessing your desktop remotely.